mroshaw/acc-custom-activity/README.md

 The steps to deploy the framework form changes are as follows:

+### Deploy New Activity Form

 1. Go to Administration > Configuration > Input forms.
+2. Create a new entry named "cus:CustomActivity".
+3. Copy and paste the XML from the "src/Data schemas/cusCustomActivity.xml" and save the record.

+### Configure `xtk:workflow` Form

-2. Find the `xtk:workflow` entry and double click to open it.
+1. Find the `xtk:workflow` entry and double click to open it.
-3. Search for the container named "palette".
+2. Search for the container named "palette".
 (Search for this string: `<container name="palette">`).
-4. Copy and paste the XML from `src/Input forms/workflow_palette_input_form.xml` as a direct child of this node.
+3. Copy and paste the appropriate XML from "src/Input forms/xtkWorkflow.xml" as a direct child of this node.
-5. Search for the container named "subforms".
+4. Search for the container named "subforms".
 Search for this string: `<container name="subforms">`).
-6. Copy and paste the XML from `src/Input forms/custom_activity_input_form.xml` as a direct child of this node.
+5. Copy and paste the appropriate XML from "src/Input forms/xtkWorkflow.xml" as a direct child of this node.

 ## Final Steps and Testing